peejaywk/VinylRack/testing.md

 #### Test Notes
 Clicking on the Reviews link on the product details page opens up the reviews page displaying all the reviews for the product.
 Clicking the edit link opens the reviews edit page and the form is populated with the correct information.
 The My Reviews page displayed all the reviews for the logged in user and clicking the edit link for a review opened the review edit page for that review with the form populated with the correct information.

-The review could be editted using the form and once the changes were saved the user was redirected back to the My Reviews page which displayed the updated information.
+The review could be edited using the form and once the changes were saved the user was redirected back to the My Reviews page which displayed the updated information.

 Tests performed using  Chrome, Firefox, Opera, Edge & Safari desktop browsers.
 Repeated tests using a Samsung Galaxy S8 mobile device with no issues.